ruchirchugh/Data-Mining/readme.md

 5. Hit **localhost:5000** in browser.

-Main.py can be used to run the two pythons files. one is for tf-idf and other is for classification
+**Main.py** can be used to run the two pythons files.
+One is for tf-idf and other is for classification.
+Keep the pickle files with the main folder to get the fast results

 References: